brettahale/rpi-udi-polyglot-docker/README.md

 **Sample run command:**
 > docker run -d --name=polyglot -v ~/docker/polyglot:/home/polyglot/Polyglot/config --net=host -t i814u2/rpi-udi-polyglot

 NOTE: This is setup as an automated build in docker hub; but those do not currently work with arm based CPU containers.
 I've chosen the automated build only because at first I didn't realize the limitation and now I've left it in case that limitation is removed soon.
-Also, updates to the README will sync at the very least.